latolukasz/beeorm-doc/docs/guide/entity_fields.md

 You can also nest structs within structs to any desired level of complexity.

 When working with structs in BeeORM, a MySQL column is created for each field in the struct, with the field name added as a suffix to the column name.
-For example, the field HomeAddressCountry would be stored in a column named HomeAddressCountry varchar(255).
+For example, the field `HomeAddress.Country` would be stored in a column named HomeAddressCountry varchar(255).

 ## Anonymous Subfields